Inaris SAT>IP Client/Server Solution

 SAT>IP enables the distribution of a broadcast signal (regardless of satellite, cable or terrestrial signal) without the hassle of laying coaxial cable at home and making it accessible for various IP enabled devices such as TVs, client STBs as well as smartphones and tablets.
 The open standard, defined by the satellite operator SES Astra provides a SAT>IP server for converting the satellite signal into an IP stream and a client for playing the stream.
 The standard can be used by each manufacturer and integrated into their products.

-The Inaris SAT>IP Solution supports DVB-S2/-C/-T2 and consists of a SAT>IP Client and a SAT>IP Server.
-It is available as an extension for TARA’s own Inaris Middleware or as a stand-alone component for third-party or customer-specific DVB middleware solutions.
+The Inaris SAT>IP solution supports DVB-S2/-C/-T2 and consists of a SAT>IP Client and a SAT>IP Server.
+It is available as an extension for TARA’s own Inaris DVB/IPTV Solution or as a stand-alone component for third-party or customer-specific DVB solutions.

 Inaris SAT>IP Client

 We have developed a SAT>IP Client solution within a cooperation project with SES that is compatible with various certified servers.
 Beside live streaming with minimized latency it also allows timeshift by client side buffering.
 Our solution is used within HD+ Connect application which is available for iOS and Android devices.

 Our SAT>IP solution offers a streamlined interface that allows easy, smooth integration into the application, and the connection of a player.
 Apart from detailed, structured documentation, we provide a sample application that can be used as a blueprint for implementation.
 Of course you can also contact our support at any time.